Bickerstaff Brainstem Encephalitis – Rebecca’s Story

 In November 2022, I’d never experienced any real health issues and had always been incredibly energetic.
 I was 29 years old and had spent most of my 20s travelling, socialising and working in London.
 However, this all changed following a sabbatical in Bali.

 I’d chosen to go to Bali following the death of my father, which had been incredibly traumatic for my family.
-I spent a week at a yoga retreat, explored northern Bali and then a friend joined me before continuing to Komodo Island.
+I spent a week at a yoga retreat on Nusa Lembongan, explored northern Bali and then a friend joined me before continuing to Komodo Island.
 A day before our Komodo trip, I suffered awful food poisoning.
-I didn’t think anything of it really, and once I was better, I pushed myself to continue normal holiday activities, despite feeling occasionally a bit faint.
+I didn’t think anything of it really, and once I was better, I pushed myself to continue with normal holiday activities, despite occasionally feeling a bit faint.
 About a week after the food poisoning, I was back in the UK and did my first week back at work.

 Diagnosis

 When I woke up, it was 5 weeks later, and I was in a different ICU surrounded by doctors peering down at me, which was very frightening.
 It felt as though someone was turning up the volume gradually in my ears as I gradually came to – which I now think was me being brought out of the coma.
-Apparently, I had been brought out multiple times over the weeks, but I hadn’t responded or had – but very poorly.
-I didn’t know where I was, and I couldn’t speak due to the tracheostomy I’d had to support my breathing- I also had a catheter.
+I didn’t know where I was, and I couldn’t speak due to the tracheostomy I’d had to support my breathing.
 I think I communicated by mouthing to them and gesturing.
-All very scary!
-My vision also seemed to be poor following waking up, and initially, I couldn’t move my eyes at all or complete any of the neuro-tests my neurologists tried with me.
+My vision also seemed to be poor following waking up, and initially, I couldn’t move my eyes at all or complete any of the tests my neurologists tried with me.
 However, this seemed to improve after a few days, and soon I was trying to practice my writing on a small white board that my aunt gave me.
+It was a huge relief to see my family, although I hadn’t seen them in over a month; they had been by my side every single day while I was in the coma.

 What I couldn’t communicate at the time was the intense dreams and nightmares I’d had during the coma – it felt as though I’d been trapped in my brain for weeks on end.
 It was a relief to know what I was seeing was finally real.
 I’d had lots of dreams about the hospital I was in, and I’d also believed lots of incorrect things that had happened since being sedated.
 I had to go through a list of things that had happened that my family could tick as ‘real’ or ‘not real’.
 At one point, I had believed I was on a ship, gotten sea-sick, and then was sick in real life – the nurses couldn’t work out why I’d been unwell!
 A lot of the dreams, however, had been terrifying; this took some time to come to terms with.

-During this time, I was utterly distraught at my lack of mobility, as it felt as though I’d gone from a very active young person, to being reliant on a hoist that I was strapped into get me out of bed and into my chair – I spent a lot of these first few days in tears, but also with my family, who were great.
-Once my throat tube was removed, I could also chat to the ICU nurses, who were lovely, and gave me an iPad to watch Miranda on!
+During this time, I was utterly distraught at my lack of mobility, as it felt as though I’d gone from a very active young person, to being reliant on a hoist that I was strapped into to get me out of bed and into my chair so I could feel like I was less bed-bound – I spent a lot of these first few days in tears.
+But when my throat tube was removed, I was able to finally chat to my family and also to the ICU nurses, who were lovely, and gave me an iPad to watch Miranda on!

 Aftermath and recovery